Stephen Delancey

 Stephen Delancey (born Étienne de Lancy; October 24, 1663 – November 18, 1741) was a French-born American merchant and politician in colonial New York who served as a member of the New York General Assembly and the Executive Council.
 His children, including James De Lancey and Oliver DeLancey, continued to wield great influence until the American Revolution.

 Early life

-Stephen DeLancy was born in Caen, France, on October 24, 1663 as Étienne de Lancy, the only son of Jacques de Lancy, Esq. and Marguerite Bertrand.
-His great-grandfather was Jacques de Lancy, a crown prosecutor, and his 2x-great grandfather was Charles de Lancy, 5th Viscount of Laval and Nouvion.
+Delancey was born in Caen, France, on October 24, 1663 as Étienne de Lancy, the only son of Jacques de Lancy, Esq. and Marguerite Bertrand.
+His great-grandfather was Jacques de Lancy, a crown prosecutor, and his great-great grandfather was Charles de Lancy, 5th Viscount of Laval and Nouvion.